 We are continually growing and expanding our support.
 As the number of guests we assist each day has increased, and so has the scope of services and tools we provide.

-Our next chapter focuses on bold plans for a revolutionary Bridge Housing project, a coordinated solution to chronic homelessness that will provide our guests with a stepping-stone on the pathway to Permanent Supportive Housing.
+Our next chapter focuses on bold plans for a revolutionary Bridge Housing Campus, a coordinated solution to chronic homelessness that will provide our guests with a stepping-stone on the pathway to permanent supportive housing.

 Those who are chronically homeless face the greatest barriers to self-sustainability and require intensive support that no organization in Detroit currently offers.
 Pope Francis Center is working to fill that gap.